Andrew-M-C/go.jsonvalue/docs/en/03_set.md

 v.MustSet("Hello, array!").At("arr", 0)          // {"obj":{"message":"Hello, object!"},"arr":["Hello, array!"]}
 ```

-As for array auto-creating, the procedure is a bit complicated:
+As for array auto-creation, the procedure is a bit complicated:

-- If the array specified in given parameters does not exist, the index value SHOULD be zero to make the operation success.
+- If the array specified in the given parameters does not exist, the index value SHOULD be zero to make the operation successful.
-- If the array already exists, either two cases will be OK:
+- If the array already exists, either of the two cases will be OK:
-  - The corresponding child value specified by given index parameter value exists.
-In this case, the value in that slot my be replaced.
+  - The corresponding child value specified by the given index parameter value exists.
+In this case, the value in that slot may be replaced.
-  - The given index value equals to length of the array.
-In this case, the value will be append to the end of array.
+  - The given index value equals the length of the array.
+In this case, the value will be appended to the end of the array.

-This feature is so complicated that we will not use in most cases.
-But there is one situation which is useful:
+This feature is so complicated that we will not use it in most cases.
+But there is one situation in which it is useful:

 ```go
     var words = []string{"apple", "banana", "cat", "dog"}